-“We are focusing on December 19,” he told Sky Sports.
-We are hoping that, by then, we are back to a nearly normal situation.
+“We are focusing on December 19 [for Fury vs Wilder],” he told Sky Sports.
+We hope that we will be back to a nearly normal situation by then.
 That may be a fifty percent capacity.

 “We are looking towards what the next step is.
 A small hall with 1,000 people?
 A big arena that holds 15,000 but with 3,000 inside?
 How close can people sit?

 “It is a huge undertaking to reach this next step.
 We are investigating it actively.”